Magyartanulas/magyartanulas.github.io/coverbs_telicity.md

 ### Listening

 The `kapitány` and the `rabszolgák` are talking, try to work out what they're saying!
+From the film, Madagaszkár

 <audio controls><source src="https://magyartanulas.github.io/public/ship.mp3" type="audio/mpeg">Your browser does not support the audio element.</audio>